terraform-ibm-modules/tim-mcp/README.md

 ### Provider Allowlist

-For security and best practices, provider search and details tools are restricted to these allowlisted providers:
-- **IBM-Cloud/ibm** - Primary provider for IBM Cloud resources
+For security and best practices, provider tools are restricted to a curated allowlist.
+The primary provider is **ibm-cloud/ibm** for all IBM Cloud resources.
+To discover all available allowlisted providers (including HashiCorp utilities and Mastercard restapi), use the `list_providers` tool.
-- **HashiCorp utility providers** - Essential utilities for common Terraform patterns:
-  - `hashicorp/time`, `hashicorp/null`, `hashicorp/local`
-  - `hashicorp/kubernetes`, `hashicorp/random`
-  - `hashicorp/helm`, `hashicorp/external`
-- **Mastercard/restapi** - REST API provider for filling IBM Cloud provider gaps (use sparingly)

 The goal is to provide a structured and efficient way for an AI to gather the necessary context to generate accurate and high-quality Infrastructure as Code solutions for IBM Cloud.

 ### Key Features

-- **Provider Search**: Search allowlisted Terraform providers by name or keyword with download-based ranking
+- **Provider List**: List all allowlisted Terraform providers with optional keyword filtering and download-based ranking
 - **Provider Details**: Get comprehensive provider information for allowlisted providers including versions, tier status, and ready-to-use configuration examples
 - **Module Search**: Find modules in the Terraform Registry with quality-based ranking
 - **Module Details**: Get structured information about a module's interface, inputs, outputs, and dependencies